pufferffish/agda-symmetries/timelog.md

 * 30/09/2023 [1 hour]
 Minor experimentation with defining `Free` with quotients

-* 01/10/2023 [2 hour]
+* 01/10/2023 [2 hours]
 Minor experimentation with defining `Free`'s algebraic structures

 * 02/10/2023 [3 hours]
 Meeting with Dr. Vikraman Choudhury to finalize the universal algebra framework, and agree on tasks to do for the week

+* 03/10/2023 [3 hours]
+Setting up CI, patching up the universal algebra framework

+* 04/10/2023 [3 hours]
+Proving theorems about homomorphisms and defining trees in the new universal algebra framework, meeting with Dr. Simon Gay to report progress

+* 05/10/2023 [1 hours]
+Minor asethetics changes to the framework from according to feedbacks by Dr. Vikraman Choudhury

+* 06/10/2023 [2 hours]
+Begin work on formalizing free monoids in the new framework

+* 07/10/2023 [7 hours]
+Formalizing free monoids with the new universal algebra framework, fixing issues with the framework